What Happens If Spouse Refuses to Be Served Divorce Papers

 Take the Next Step with Expert Legal Help

 If your spouse refuses to be served divorce papers, it’s important to act promptly and explore your legal options.
-Our experienced California divorce attorneys can guide you through every step, ensuring your rights are protected.
+Our Proof of Service (Form FL-115) can guide you through every step, ensuring your rights are protected.

 We serve clients across: